2022 COVID-19 protests in China: Escalation: Ürümqi fire and reaction

-On 24 November, a fire in a building in Ürümqi killed 10 people and wounded 9 in a residential area under lockdown.
-The Xinjiang region had already been in strict lockdown for three months at that point.
+On 24 November, a fire in a building in Ürümqi killed ten people and wounded nine in a residential area under lockdown.
+The Xinjiang region had already been in a strict lockdown for three months by that point.
 During this time, videos and images circulated on Chinese social media showed people unable to purchase basic necessities such as food and medicine.
-People accused the lockdown measures around the building on fire for preventing firefighters from being able to reach the building in time, while others expressed anger at the government's response, which seemed to victim blame those who managed to escape the fire.
-All 10 of the dead were Uyghur people, with 5 living in the same household.
+People accused the lockdown measures around the building for preventing firefighters from being able to reach the site in time, while others expressed anger at the government's response, which appeared to victim blame those who managed to escape the fire.
+All ten of the dead were Uyghur people, with five of them living in the same household.

 On 25 November, a protest started in the Han-dominant Xinjiang Production and Construction Corps 104th Regiment as residents took to the streets in direct response to a public beating committed by disease control personnel.
 A wave of protests soon started across the city, demanding an end to the harsh lockdown measures, with a crowd outside the city government building.
 The secretary-general was forced to make a public speech, promising an end to lockdown in "low-risk" areas by the next day.